-But it is more than that.
-When a seller hires a real estate agent, that relationship is known as agency and it creates a fiduciary level of responsibility within the transaction that did not exist before.
+But when a seller or buyer hires a real estate agent, that relationship is taken to a new level and its known as agency.
+That agency creates a fiduciary level of responsibility within the transaction that did not exist before.
 Many of the disclosures that you see and sign today are only a requirement born and created to protect the real estate agents from lawsuits from the buyers and the sellers after a transaction has closed.

 Disclosures are documents of protection for everyone, but are critical for agents to document that they have recommended certain actions by the buyer and seller.
 Brokers, especially in California, avoid lawsuits by having their agents have sellers and buyers sign multiple disclosures for everything as a way to document that they performed their duties as a fiduciary.
 It really is that simple.

 Most disclosures are born out of that agency relationship and some brokers require the agents to have everything signed (whether legally required or not) as a matter of covering their own asses before the agent can get paid.
 It is a big reason why real estate agents are known a “paper pushers with no purpose”.
 In the end, these documents become part of the sales record if they are ever called into question they can be retrieved.